 When Boise, Idaho’s “homosexual panic” was ignited in the pages of the Idaho Statesman newspaper in November 1955, Morris Foote was a 30-year-old elevator operator at Idaho’s state capitol building.
 He had no idea that what he’d been doing with other consenting adult men could get him arrested.
 But after reading about the first arrests of homosexual men and allegations of a homosexual ring involving a group of adult men and 100 teenagers, Morris Foote wasn’t going to wait around to see what happened.
 He left Boise for his hometown of Middleton, Idaho, and didn’t set foot in Boise again for more than two decades.

-According to the late journalist John Gersassi—whose 1966 book, The Boys of Boise: Furor, Vice and Folly in an American City, chronicles the scandal—the police questioned nearly fifteen hundred Boise citizens and gathered the names of hundreds of suspected homosexuals by the time the investigation ran its course the following year.
-All told, sixteen men were arrested on charges ranging from “lewd and lascivious conduct with minor children under the age of sixteen” to “infamous crimes against nature.”
-Of the sixteen, ten went to jail, including several whose only crime had been to engage in sex with another consenting adult male.
+According to the late journalist John Gersassi—whose 1966 book, The Boys of Boise: Furor, Vice and Folly in an American City, chronicles the scandal—the police questioned nearly 1,500 Boise citizens and gathered the names of hundreds of suspected homosexuals by the time the investigation ran its course the following year.
+All told, 16 men were arrested on charges ranging from “lewd and lascivious conduct with minor children under the age of 16” to “infamous crimes against nature.”
+Of the 16, 10 went to jail, including several whose only crime had been to engage in sex with another consenting adult male.

 During the years Morris Foote spent in self-imposed exile he worked as a farmer and lived just down the road from the house where he grew up.
 In the late 1970s, after hearing about a gay bar in Boise, he returned to the city from which he’d fled and made his way into the LGBT civil rights movement through the Metropolitan Community Church (MCC), a Christian church whose membership is primarily LGBT.